tomcritchlow/tomcritchlow.github.io/consulting.md

 I've been working in digital marketing for over 10 years and as an independent consultant for the last 2 years - working with media companies and startups - advising on content marketing, brand, audience development and growth.

+I think of clients like partnerships and typically don't get hired to make spreadsheets.
+I'll make the spreadsheets anyway, but you hire me to care about your business.

 ## Some Past Projects

 As an independent consultant the work I do is varied and always tailored to the client's needs.
 Here's some past projects to help you get a feel for the kind of work I do: